brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

     * It could be implicit, meaning the absence of the explicit record type results in the need to search for the record type at another name (e.g. zone apex).
         * The lack of explicit record could be detected from NSEC(3) records
         * The implicit flag would be handled the same as the explicit flag case above.
-* The TLSADOT record at the parent zone would only be viable for DANE-TA type.
+* The TLSADOT record at the parent zone would only be viable for DANE-TA or PKIX-TA types.
-* The DNST record at the parent zone would need to inherit the original owner name for use by TargetName = "." semantics.

 ### Resolver Iterative Queries For Final TLS Query